 Related: Indagare Matchmaker: Dude Ranches

 In the words of Indagare trip designer Sasha Feldman, who recently scouted America’s 49th state: “The single most fitting word to describe Alaska is epic.”
-Few other places on earth are home to such a wide variety of dramatic landscapes: here, travelers can heli-ski in the morning, have a picnic lunch on a glacier and salmon fish in the afternoon.
+Few other places on earth are home to such a wide variety of dramatic landscapes.
+Here, travelers can heli-ski in the morning, have a picnic lunch on a glacier and salmon fish in the afternoon.
 Best of all, this ecological wonderland is raw, remote and astonishingly untouched.

-Nestled in 1 million acres of state-protected forests on Finger Lake, Winterlake Lodge is an intimate, tranquil property with simple but comfortable cabins and an enthusiastic staff, who guide activities like heli-skiing, bear viewing, dog sledding and glacier hiking.
+Where to Stay: Nestled in one million acres of state-protected forests on Finger Lake, Winterlake Lodge is an intimate, tranquil property with simple but comfortable cabins and an enthusiastic staff, who guide activities like heli-skiing, bear viewing, dog sledding and glacier hiking.
 Meanwhile, further north, those seeking an über-remote experience will be dazzled by Sheldon Chalet.
 Built on the only private concession in the mountains of Denali National Park, the Chalet offers unparalleled access to the summit of Denali (and incredible views).
 Due to the remote location, there’s no access to cell service or WiFi—allowing guests to fully immerse themselves in the property’s elevated cuisine, fascinating history and wealth of adventure activities.